-Under the EU Interest and Royalties Directive and since 1 July 2013, no withholding tax is due on interest payments made by resident companies, provided the following conditions are met: (i) the paying and beneficiary entities are subject to (and not exempt from) corporate tax and take one of the legal forms listed in the annex of this directive; (ii) both entities are considered EU residents for the purposes of double tax treaties; (iii) a direct 25% shareholding is held by one of the companies in the other's capital, or both are sister companies (i.e. are both held, in at least 25%, by the same direct shareholder and in either case the shareholding must be held for at least a two-year period); and (iv) the entity receiving the interest payment should be its effective beneficiary.
-Under the provisions of the double tax treaties signed by Portugal, the domestic withholding tax rates foreseen for interest payments can be reduced to rates ranging from 5% to 15% (no withholding applies in the case of longterm loans extended by US banking or financial institutions).
+the paying and beneficiary entities are subject to (and not exempt from) corporate tax and take one of the legal forms listed in the annex of this directive; (ii) both entities are considered EU residents for the purposes of double tax treaties; (iii) a direct 25% shareholding is held by one of the companies in the other's capital, or both are sister companies (i.e. are both held, in at least 25%, by the same direct shareholder and in either case the shareholding must be held for at least a two-year period); and (iv) the entity receiving the interest payment should be its effective beneficiary.
+Under the provisions of the double tax treaties signed by Portugal, the domestic withholding tax rates foreseen for interest payments can be reduced to rates ranging from 5% to 15% (no withholding applies in the case of long-term loans extended by US banking or financial institutions).